zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Pulling: Fetching + Merging

+!!!
+Info "Why"
-I would like to update my code so that it is the same as the remote's.
+    - I would like to update my code so that it is the same as the remote's.

 ```sh
 git pull